Roam (musician): 2019

-2020
+2020-2021

 In early May, Roam released the lead up singles "Momentum" and "Fools Errand", shortly afterwards releasing his second album, The Wraith, on 16 May 2020.
 The album was featured on Resident Advisor and XLR8R.
 The Wraith was about what it feels like to "drift apart from our oldest & dearest friends, the ones who we often assume will be around forever & with whom we’ve shared considerably large parts of our lives."
 The title ‘The Wraith’ is a metaphor for "the memory of the bond you had with someone and how it can haunt you before you accept reality & move on".
 North American RA Editor Andrew Ryce stated that "the album features gorgeous, perfectly swung tracks".
 Jordan Darville of The Fader called the album "a hidden gem with flashes of brilliant color dancing across its overwhelming greyscale".

 Roam's production on The Wraith draws elements from various other musical genres in addition to the genres Roam usually employs.
 The album includes a re-worked version of Roam's 2018 single "Embraced..." that featured different drums, more guitar elements and a modified arrangement.
 The tone of the album was inspired by films such as Eternal Sunshine of the Spotless Mind, Her and Lost in Translation, featuring dialogue from each film.
 The final song "Fools Errand" (the third of the album's three bonus tracks) was inspired by the collective societal anxieties induced by the physical distancing and self-quarantine protocols used to contain the COVID-19 pandemic.

 In July, while fundraising through Bandcamp for initiatives that support Black Lives and Anti-racism Roam released the song "Reckonings", a song inspired by the global BLM protests against racial injustices as well as his own experiences as a Black Person.
 The song was featured on NOW Magazine's Best Music of 2020 List.

 In early August, Roam released the song "Whispers" with independent experimental label Biblioteka Records.

 On 19 October, a music video for the song "Fools Errand" was released and was featured on Resident Advisor.
 The video, much like the song itself was also inspired by the COVID-19 physical distancing and self-quarantine measures.

 On 21 December, Roam released "How To Let Go".
 The single was featured in The Fader, Resident Advisor and NOW Magazine.
 The Fader called the single an example of sonic hauntology with "inviting synths that dance like butterflies over the skittering beat, as stretched vocals moan like ghostly choirs."
 The Resident Advisor piece revealed that the song was intended to be "a bit of an early xmas gift that encouraged people to positively look towards the future after the horrendous year we've had".
 NOW included the song in their "Start 2021 on a High Note" music feature.

+Later during 2021 Roam released the song "ChangeOfHeart".